raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 UI requires expressing dependency relationships.
 You click a button here, something in the internal state changes, then that's visible in a different widget over there.

 The standard object-oriented approach to these dependencies is an "observable object," of which there are many many implementations.
 While there are lots of variations, generally it involves the object keeping track of some number of subscriptions, each of which boils down to a callback that is invoked when something happens.
-Probably the most familiar example is onclick listeners and the like in the JavScript/DOM world.
+Probably the most familiar example is onclick listeners and the like in the JavaScript/DOM world.

 The observable pattern is so common, it is often taken for granted as a required building block of UI.
 But I think we should be looking at alternatives, especially in Rust, where the object-oriented underpinnings do not translate well.

+In languages with getter/setter notation, the setter method of an observable object calls the callbacks of the currently subscribed listeners, in addition to updating the field of the object.
+In fact, it is probably one of the main motivations for languages to have this syntax.
+While Swift notably does have getter/setter, Rust, for better or worse, does not.

 The problems with observable boil down to the fact that the callback requires a *lot* of context to know what change should happen in response to the event.
 In this way, I think it is fundamentally in tension with the goals of reactive UI, though some systems have managed to reconcile the two, often with compiler help to translate fairly straightforward declarative logic into an observable-based implementation: SwiftUI and Svelte come to mind.